Mountain Research: Ecological Indicators & Untapped Data

 President, American Alpine Institute

-The American Alpine Institute has teamed up with the American Climber Science Program to support a variety of important research projects in mountain environments.
-The Institute’s role is to provide technical training to scientists, research assistants, student participants, and volunteers, and to recruit volunteers to assist with data collection while enjoying superb trekking and climbing in Peru's Cordillera Blanca.
+Over the years, the American Alpine Institute has teamed up with a variety of academic and scientific organizations to support a important research projects in mountain environments.
+The Institute’s role is to provide technical training to scientists, research assistants, student participants, and volunteers, and to recruit volunteers to assist with data collection and, secondarily, enjoying the opportunities to climb and explore.

 High mountain regions – especially those with glaciers – are a treasure trove of important data that can inform upon the functioning and health alpine ecosystems and their individual components.
 Because high mountain and alpine environments are quite fragile, measurable indicators of change are commonly generated more rapidly than in lower altitude ecosystems.
 As a result, the data collected there can more quickly inform upon the evolution of both chronic and acute impacts than data in other ecosystems can.